Skip to main content

 • Evaluating with polished examples: Use messy, real-world inputs, not cleaned-up examples.
 Your production data will be messy.

 • Small sample size: 10-20 examples are not enough.
-Quality can vary dramatically across inputs.
+Quality can vary widely across inputs.
 Use 100+ minimum.

 • Evaluating only happy-path scenarios: Include adversarial inputs, ambiguous queries, and out-of-domain requests.
 How the model fails matters as much as how it succeeds.